Skip to content

 • Color: The mole is not the same color throughout

-• Diameter: The mole is larger than one-quarter inch in size
+• Diameter: The mole is more significant than one-quarter inch in size

 • Elevation: The mole becomes elevated or raised from the skin